-These notes are intended to help you complete the online application form accurately, they are also available within the help section of the online application form.
-You can also download a PDF with detailed guidance information for the online application system:
+These notes are intended to help you complete the online application form accurately; they are also available within the help section of the online application form.

 - Name and Date of birth: must appear exactly as they do on your passport.
 Please take time to check the spelling and lay-out.